km1610/km1610/README.md

 ## Projects
 Here are some of my favourite projects I've worked on:

-- **HealthGenie**:Implementation of Generative AI to deliver personalized notifications and newsletters based on user’s health information.
+- **HealthGenie**: Implementation of Generative AI to deliver personalized notifications and newsletters based on user’s health information.

 - **Expense Manager**: A user-centric Expense Management desktop application to simplify daily expense tracking and control for organized financial management.